South Devon Militia: Long Peace

 In 1817 an Act was passed that allowed the annual training of the Militia to be dispensed with.
 So although officers continued to be commissioned into the regiment and the ballot was regularly held, the selected men were rarely mustered for drill.
 The regiment assembled at Plymouth for 28 days' drill in 1820, and for 21 days the following year.
 Training was held again in 1825 at Exeter, when rewards were offered for 31 men who had failed to appear and were listed as deserters.
 Training was held in 1831, but not again before 1852, and the ballot lapsed.
 The permanent staff of a militia regiment in 1819 was reduced to the adjutant, paymaster and surgeon, sergeant-major and drum-major, and one sergeant and corporal for every 40 men and one drummer for every two companies plus the flank companies, but these were progressively reduced so that by 1835 there were only the adjutant, sergeant-major and six sergeants, while the other long-serving men were pensioned off.
 (In 1834 an inspecting officer had found all the sergeants unfit for service).

 2nd Devon Militia

-The Militia of the United Kingdom was reformed by the Militia Act of 1852, enacted during a period of international tension.
+The Militia of the United Kingdom was reformed by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 The permanent staff was increased.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: